linklab-uva/f1tenth_gtc_tutorial/README.md

 ![](assets/loop/teleop.gif)

 The F1/10 Gazebo simulator contains features like the a world map, and Gazebo plugins that provide better odometry and control.
 This setup utilizes the MIT-Racecar gazebo simulation baseline implementation.
 To bring up the F1/10 Gazebo simulator using the following command

 ```console
 user@computer:$ roslaunch racecar_gazebo racecar.launch
 ```

-You should now see the default F1/10 world loaded into Gazebo and see the red F1/10 simulated car with the blue LIDAR rangefiner visualized.
+You should now see the default F1/10 world loaded into Gazebo and see the red F1/10 simulated car with the blue LIDAR rangefinder visualized.

 #### Keyboard control [Tele-operation]